Costs and Payments

 We want to simplify the financial component of your MBA as much as possible.
 If you would like more specific information about how to pay for your MBA, please contact Gus Kreatsoulas.

 How you finance your MBA is an important factor in your MBA experience.
-We have resources available to help answer your financial aid, GI Bill, and scholarship questions.
-General financial aid information, including the FAFSA application, is available through the University of Florida’s Office of Student Financial Affairs (SFA).
+We have resources available to help answer your financial aid, GI Bill®, and scholarship questions.
+General financial aid information, including the FAFSA application, is available through the University of Florida’s Office of Student Financial Aid and Scholarships (SFA).
 In a collaborative effort between the Hough Graduate School of Business and SFA, two dedicated financial aid coordinators reside within Hough Hall are available to assist prospective and current MBA students.

 You may apply for financial aid even before you are admitted into the program; however the determination and processing of your loan will not occur until you have been admitted.
-The Office for Student Financial Affairs is responsible for determining eligibility and the processing of any financial aid offered to University of Florida students.
+The Office of Student Financial Aid and Scholarships is responsible for determining eligibility and the processing of any financial aid offered to University of Florida students.

 The University of Florida requires any student who wishes to be considered for a federal student loan to complete the Free Application for Federal Student Aid (FAFSA).
 Students must either be a U.S. Citizen or Resident Alien in order to be eligible for federal student loans.